Ilham Aliyev: Human rights violations

-Political rights and media freedom
+Suppression of opposition parties and free press

 In a speech delivered on 15 July 2020, during the 2020 Armenian–Azerbaijani clashes, President Aliyev targeted the largest opposition party, the Popular Front Party of Azerbaijan.
-He declared that "we need to finish with the 'fifth column'" and the Popular Front is "worse than the Armenians."
+He declared that "we need to finish with the 'fifth column" and the Popular Front "worse than the Armenians".
 According to Azerbaijani sources as many as 120 people are currently held in jail, including some deputy leaders of the party as well as journalists.
-On July 20 the U.S. State Department urged Azerbaijan to avoid using the pandemic to silence "civil society advocacy, opposition voices, or public discussion."
+On 20 July the U.S. State Department urged Azerbaijan to avoid using the pandemic to silence "civil society advocacy, opposition voices, or public discussion".
 These actions are widely seen as an attempt "to eliminate pro-democracy advocates and political rivals once and for all".
 According to RFE/RL, "Aliyev's authoritarian rule has shut down independent media outlets and suppressed opposition parties while holding elections deemed neither free nor fair by international monitoring groups".

+According to Reporters Without Borders, Aliyev launched "a new wave of fierce repression against the country’s last remaining journalists" in late 2023.
+Journalists from the independent Abzas Media, Toplum TV, and Meydan TV were prosecuted in 2024 and 2025 in trials that international human rights organizations described as unfair.
+The long prison sentences for seven journalists from Abzas Media are widely seen as retaliation for the outlet's investigations into corruption in the family of Ilham Aliyev and his inner circle.

 Controversies

 Ramil Safarov repatriation

 In 2012, Aliyev convinced the government of Hungary to transfer convicted murderer Ramil Safarov to Azerbaijan to complete the rest of his prison term.
-While attending a NATO-sponsored English-language course in Hungary, Safarov had murdered an Armenian lieutenant who was also taking the course, Gurgen Margaryan, while Margaryan was asleep.
+While attending a NATO-sponsored English-language course in Hungary, Safarov had murdered an Armenian lieutenant, Gurgen Margaryan, who was also taking the course, while Margaryan was asleep.
 Safarov admitted that he committed the crime and surrendered himself to the police.
 Safarov has justified the act based over the Naghorno Karabakh conflict between the two countries from 1988 to 1994.
 Safarov had been tried and sentenced to life imprisonment in Hungary.
 However, after being extradited to Azerbaijan, Safarov received a hero's welcome, promoted to the rank of major, and given an apartment and over eight years of back pay, covering the time he had spent in jail.

-Statements about Armenia and Nagorno-Karabakh
+Statements about conflict with Armenians

+While in office, Aliyev has made numerous anti-Armenian statements, and claiming historically Armenian territory for Azerbaijan.

-Shortly after thousands of Azerbaijani people gathered to commemorate the Khojaly massacre, in which more than 200 ethnic Azerbaijanis had been killed by the Armenian irregular forces and the 366th CIS regiment of the Soviet Union 20 years earlier, Aliyev posted in his official website: "Our main enemies are Armenians of the world and the hypocritical and corrupt politicians that they control".
-However, according to the same sources of citation, it is the Armenian leadership who are the real targets of President Aliyev's criticism.
-During his speech, Ilham Aliyev noted: "I once said that the Armenian people should not be afraid of us, they should be afraid of their own leadership."
+Shortly after thousands of Azerbaijani people gathered to commemorate the Khojaly massacre, in which Azerbaijan claims that 613 Azerbaijanis had been massacred by the Armenian irregular forces and the 366th CIS regiment of the Soviet Union 20 years earlier, Human Rights Watch claims that 200+ Azerbaijanis were massacred, Aliyev posted on his official website: "Our main enemies are Armenians of the world and the hypocritical and corrupt politicians that they control".
+During his speech, Ilham Aliyev noted: "I once said that the Armenian people should not be afraid of us, they should be afraid of their own leadership".